giantswarm/aws-operator/examples/README.md

 example.
 Also how to create a managed Kubernetes cluster with single master and single worker using the operator.

-If not stated otherwise all commands are assumed to be run from `examples/local` directory.
+If not stated otherwise all commands are assumed to be run from the project's root.

 ## Cluster Certificates